KoalaGeo/koalageo-hugo/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Edd Lewis"
-  content = "KoalaGeo: British-Australian, Father, Geologist, Standards Lead and FOSS advocate @BritGeoSurvey.
+  content = "KoalaGeo: British-Australian, Father, Geologist, Standards Lead and FOSS advocate @BritGeoSurvey & @OrdnanceSurvey.
 Also a fan of @UKScouting" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).